Balmoral Castle: Construction of the new house

-The growing family of Victoria and Albert, the need for additional staff, and the quarters required for visiting friends and official visitors such as cabinet members, however, meant that extension of the existing structure would not be sufficient and that a larger house needed to be built.
+Space was needed for the growing family of Victoria and Albert, for additional staff, and for accommodation for visiting friends and official visitors such as cabinet members.
+Thus, extension of the existing structure would not provide enough space, and a larger house needed to be built.
 In early 1852, this was commissioned from William Smith.
-The son of John Smith (who designed the 1830 alterations of the original castle), William Smith was the city architect of Aberdeen from 1852.
-On learning of the commission, William Burn sought an interview with the prince, apparently to complain that Smith previously had plagiarised his work, however, Burn was unsuccessful in depriving Smith of the appointment.
+The son of John Smith (who designed the 1830 alterations of the original castle), William Smith, was the city architect of Aberdeen from 1852.
+On learning of the commission, William Burn sought an interview with the prince, apparently to complain that Smith previously had plagiarised his work; however, Burn was unsuccessful in depriving Smith of the appointment.
 William Smith's designs were amended by Prince Albert, who took a close interest in details such as turrets and windows.

 Construction began in mid-1853, on a site some 100 yd northwest of the original building that was considered to have a better vista.
-Another consideration was that whilst construction was ongoing, the family would still be able to use the old house.
+Another consideration was that during construction, the family would still be able to use the old house.
 Queen Victoria laid the foundation stone on 28 September 1853, during her annual autumn visit.
 By the autumn of 1855, the royal apartments were ready for occupancy, although the tower was still under construction and the servants had to be lodged in the old house.
-By coincidence, shortly after their arrival at the estate that autumn, news circulated about the fall of Sevastopol, ending the Crimean War, resulting in wild celebrations by royalty and locals alike.
-While visiting the estate shortly thereafter, Prince Frederick of Prussia asked for the hand of Princess Victoria.
+By coincidence, shortly after they arrived at the estate that autumn, news circulated about the fall of Sevastopol, ending the Crimean War, resulting in wild celebrations by royalty and locals alike.
+While visiting the estate soon afterwards, Prince Frederick of Prussia asked for the hand of Victoria, Princess Royal.